If you need information or documents from these pages in another language or in a different format please email firstname.lastname@example.org.

 - A designated lead for adult safeguarding and a lead for the Mental Capacity Act.

-We closely monitor how effective our safeguarding arrangements for adults and children cared for in health services in Brighton and Hove are through governance and quality assurance processes.
+We closely monitor how effective our safeguarding arrangements for adults and children cared for in health services in High Weald Lewes Havens are through governance and quality assurance processes.
 In turn, NHS England oversees these processes to make sure all CCGs are meeting their safeguarding responsibilities.

 Please follow the link for the CCG’s Safeguarding Policy.

-From 26th June 2019, the East Sussex Safeguarding Children Board (ESSCB) will be replaced with the East Sussex Safeguarding Children Partnership (ESSCP).
-These arrangements will be implemented by 29 September 2019.
+From 26th June 2019, the East Sussex Safeguarding Children Board (ESSCB) ceased to exist, this has been replaced by the East Sussex Safeguarding Children Partnership (ESSCP).
+These arrangements were implemented in September 2019.
 More information about current arrangements to safeguard children can be found on the ESSCP Website or at www.eastsussex.gov.uk/childrenandfamilies/keypolicies/safeguarding/.